Vadiza/sage-3.5b/readme.txt

 	  - CORNER_SCALE = .3 - Scale factor to size the corner boxes on objects
 	(3) Upper right corner now closes windows, does not resize.
 	(4) Bug fixes.
+	  - Patch to qShare that resolves an issue with the overlayed pointer when the machine running qshare has more than 1 X screen

 1. Install libraries